GRIP FAQs

 Join us in shaping the future of our Institute!
 We thrive on the dedication and passion of volunteers like you, who help us reach our highest potential.
 Whether you prefer virtual or in-person opportunities, there’s a role suited just for you.
 Be a part of our vibrant community as we work together to make a difference.
 We eagerly anticipate welcoming you aboard!

-If you are interested in joining the team, please apply here: GRIP Volunteer Form
+If you are interested in joining the team, please apply here: GRIP Volunteer Page

 (GRIP Guides for tech support are a separate application)

-Want to be a GRIP Guide for virtual week? - CURRENTLY BEING ACCEPTED
+Want to be a GRIP Guide for virtual week?
+(Currently closed)

 Join us in shaping the future of our Institute!
 We thrive on the dedication and passion of volunteers like you, who help us achieve our highest potential.
 Our virtual week is an incredible experience, and we’re seeking seasoned “techies” to join our team.
 Below is a brief overview of the duties, responsibilities, and schedule.
 We can’t wait to welcome you aboard!